 7. Tests

 If a doctor suspects a person of having EBV, laboratory tests are done to confirm diagnosis, along with the signs and symptoms.
 This includes enzyme-linked immunosorbent assay (ELISA), detecting proteins as effective in early detection, and Reverse transcriptase polymerase chain reaction (PCR), which would detect the viral RNA.
-Detecting antibodies against the virus is effective late in the disease and in those who recover.5
+Detecting antibodies against the virus is effective late in the disease and in those who recover.58.
+Treatment and medication

 On the bright side, it is assured that early treatment may increase the chance of survival.7